brotkrueml/schema/Documentation/Developer/Index.rst

 Special attention should be paid to the following points:

 * A web page can be characterised by different schema.org types as outlined in :ref:`this chapter <page-properties-webpage-type>`.
-The web page type is set automatically if the corresponding :ref:`configuration option <configuration-automaticWebPageSchemaGeneration>` is set.
-But you can always set manually the desired type and properties - and you should in some cases (e.g. defining the main entity of the page).
+The ``WebPage`` type is set automatically if the corresponding :ref:`configuration option <configuration-automaticWebPageSchemaGeneration>` is set.
+But it can always overriden manually with the desired type and properties.
   The chapter ":ref:`The WebPage type <web-page-type>`" is dedicated to this topic.
-* A breadcrumb does not only help the user to find the location on the website.
+* A breadcrumb does not only help the user to recognise the location of a particular page on the website.
 It is also helpful for search engines to understand the structure of your website.
-Google honors the website operator for making the :ref:`breadcrumb schema markup <breadcrumb>` available on a page displaying it in the search result snippet.
+Google honors the website operator for making the :ref:`breadcrumb schema markup <breadcrumb>` available on a page with displaying it in the search result snippet.
+* The :ref:`main entity <main-entity-of-web-page>` of a web page indicates the primary entity.
+It can be set separately from a ``WebPage``.

 Introduction
 ============